-The European Tour strangely stays in Europe this week and heads to Holland for the KLM Open, which this year will be played over the Colin Montgomerie and European Golf Design “The Dutch” which will be home for this event for the next two years.
+The European Tour stays in Europe this week and heads to Holland for the KLM Open, which this year will be played over the Colin Montgomerie and European Golf Design “The Dutch”.

 The course is an outstanding test of golf, with undulating landscape, rolling fairways framed by gorse-clad mounds, topped off with smooth, lightning-quick greens and has that inland links feel to it.

 The construction team used round-breaking construction techniques to create a dramatic and undulating landscape, but I will leave you with the words of Ross McMurray of European Golf Design to describe the course, which he stated was “My pride at creating The Dutch”

 "The site was characterised by flat farmland several metres below sea level, with silt/clay soils overlying a deeper layer of peat.
 Not ideal for golf course construction...
 Quite radical shaping was used to create a rugged character where undulating fairways, featuring many bumps and hollows, are framed by dramatic mounding.

 Out of necessity on land which is below sea level there are also many water features; lakes, streams and canals.
 We wanted to combine influences from links and heathlands with some modern flair to create a unique style.
 We wanted an immediate ‘wow’ factor then back that up with good strategic design.
 I really like the way the challenge builds as you go round.
 From a relatively gentle start it keeps racking up the pressure and the back nine is a real challenge.
 Most greens have a number of different tiers and lots of run-offs sweep shots away from the surface."